Do Go On - 126 - Virginia Hall: The Limping Lady

 because he's digging trenches.

-But he get nuts to the top of the chop.
+But he's getting us to the top of the chops.

 He was right near a pile of chops.

-I would also like to cut, shut the fuck up.
+I would also like to thank a couple of, shut the fuck up.

-I'd also like to think of a couple of people the fuck up.
-I'd also like to thank a couple of people if I may.
+I'd also like to thank a couple people if I may.

 From Dallas, Texas.